 What is remarkable about Canadian Cabinets is the amount of room at the top which is open to outsiders with little or no direct experience in politics.
-There is a long tradition of recruiting ministers from the business world.
-In this group are numbered, among others, Sir Thomas White and C. C. Ballantyne (brought in by Borden); Murray MacLaren, Vincent Massey and C. D. Howe (brought in by Mackenzie King); and Wallace McCutcheon (brought in by Diefenbaker).
+There is a long tradition of recruiting ministers from the world of business.
+In this group are numbered, among others, Sir Thomas White and C. C. Ballantyne (brought in by Borden); Murray MacLaren, Vincent Massey and C. D. Howe (brought in sentation from the west, with a maximum of three from British Columbia in 1959 and two from Saskatchewan (including the Prime Minister), the Pearson Cabinet was reduced to only two ministers from the whole western region.
+Minority governments make it unlikely that all provinces will be represented in the Cabinet, and play havoc with the usually accepted norms of provincial representation.

+by Mackenzie King); and Wallace McCutcheon (brought in by Diefenbaker).
 More recently the federal bureaucracy has become an important source of Cabinet material.
 Mackenzie King, even while serving as Deputy Minister of Labour, was already clear in his own mind that his ultimate career was in the political élite, and it is perhaps not surprising that it has been the Liberal party which has increasingly found an important part of its leadership in the civil service.
 Mr. St. Laurent "promoted" into the Cabinet both the Under-Secretary of State for External Affairs (Mr. Pearson) and the Clerk of the Privy Council (Mr. Pickersgill).
-Mr. Pearson himself, when he came to form his ministerial "team," relied heavily on such former civil servants as Mitchell Sharp, C. M. Drury and Maurice Lamontagne.
+Mr. Pearson himself, when he came to form his ministerial"team," relied heavily on such former civil servants as Mitchell Sharp, C. M. Drury and Maurice Lamontagne.
 Another class of political outsiders has been the academic power élite of university presidents.
 Mr. St. Laurent brought Milton Gregg into his Cabinet, and Mr. Diefenbaker sought out Sydney Smith.